 Leslie Friedman is a dancer and choreographer with an A.B. from Vassar College and a Ph.D. in modern British history from Stanford University.
 She has taught British history at Stanford, Case Western Reserve, and Mills College.
 Often her choreography is based on real historic events, such as World War I and the California Gold Rush.
 She has performed and lectured internationally, in part through the Fulbright Association and the US State Department.
 Artistic director of The Lively Foundation and co-editor of its international arts review The Hedgehog, her writing on history and the arts has been published in France, India, and Poland as well as in the US.

 Ann Harlow is an independent art historian specializing in California art from 1850 to 1950.
 With an M.A. in art history from U.C.
 Berkeley, she worked at the Oakland Museum, Mills College Art Museum, and for sixteen years as the director of the art museum of Saint Mary’s College, Moraga, California.
 In addition to exhibition catalog essays, she has published two articles in The Argonaut, Journal of the San Francisco Museum and Historical Society.
+For several years she has served on the board of the Berkeley Historical Society.
 She is working on a biography of two prominent early-20th-century San Franciscans, artist Anne M. Bremer and arts patron Albert M. Bender.
 Some of her writings are at www.annharlow.com.